Authorised Distributor · SG

 Warehouse and controlled storage

-Pharmaceutical warehouses storing finished goods, APIs or clinical trial materials typically operate under defined temperature and humidity ranges (for example, standard "room temperature" storage conditions specify both a temperature band and an RH ceiling).
+Pharmaceutical warehouses storing finished goods, APIs or clinical trial materials typically operate under defined temperature and humidity ranges (standard "room temperature" storage conditions specify both a temperature band and an RH ceiling).
 Fixed Rotronic transmitters monitor these zones continuously, feeding a building management system or validated monitoring platform.
-In larger warehouses, sensor placement itself becomes a design question — humidity is rarely uniform across a large storage area, particularly near doors, loading bays or areas with uneven airflow, so mapping studies are often used to determine where fixed sensors should sit to represent worst-case conditions rather than just the easiest place to mount a bracket.
+Humidity is rarely uniform across a large storage area, particularly near doors, loading bays or areas with uneven airflow, so mapping studies are often used to determine where fixed sensors should sit to represent worst-case conditions rather than just the easiest place to mount a bracket.

 Stability chambers and laboratories

-Stability testing — assessing how a drug product behaves over time under defined climatic conditions — requires accurate, continuously logged humidity and temperature data as part of the regulatory dossier.
-This is one of the more demanding applications for humidity instrumentation, given the documentation and traceability requirements involved.
-Stability protocols typically specify tightly defined condition sets (a certain temperature and RH combination held for defined durations), which means the instrumentation used to demonstrate those conditions were actually held needs both high accuracy and a defensible calibration history, since a data gap or an unexplained instrument substitution can complicate a regulatory submission.
+Stability testing, assessing how a drug product behaves over time under defined climatic conditions, requires accurate, continuously logged humidity and temperature data as part of the regulatory dossier, one of the more demanding applications for humidity instrumentation given the documentation and traceability involved.
+Stability protocols typically specify tightly defined condition sets, held for defined durations, which means the instrumentation used to demonstrate those conditions were actually held needs both high accuracy and a defensible calibration history, since a data gap or an unexplained instrument substitution can complicate a regulatory submission.

 Cleanrooms and manufacturing areas